 The word ‘sustainability’ is often repeated yet barely understood.
 We are told that we should work toward sustainability without knowing what that means or how to achieve it.
 In essence, sustainability is the intersection of three things: environment, economy, and community.
 If something makes sense for the environment but is not affordable, the initiative is not sustainable.
 If the community makes a sound economic decision, yet the project will negatively impact the environment, it is not sustainable.
 Instead of setting the environment against the economy, this approach to life allows both to prosper while also benefitting the community.

 In Appalachian Ohio, sustainability takes many forms, from setting forests aside for recreational use, to harvesting forests for non-timber products like ginseng; from installing solar panels on your roof, to creating the first net-zero government building in the region; from harvesting native plants like paw-paws and spicebush berries, to selling local produce at the community farmer’s market.
 Sustainability is more than just the latest fad.
 It’s a way of life that brings whole communities together to support each other while caring for the land around them.
 And that’s something we should all want to be part of.

-'The Footprint of the Foothills' documentary and Bible study, which focuses on environmental sustainability in southeast Ohio, is now available to churches and other groups, to be presented by the filmmakers.
+'The Footprint of the Foothills' documentary, which focuses on environmental sustainability in southeast Ohio, is now available to churches and other groups.
 Contact mgrace [at] wocumc.org for more information.